Popular Japanese Sweets and Treats

 Pocky/Toppo – ポッキー / トッポ

-Wherever you’re from, I’m sure you’ve discovered pocky in the biscuits or ‘world foods’ aisles of your local supermarket.
-And with good reason!
-These long chocolate-covered biscuits are so good, and come in many-a-flavour!
-Toppo are similar, but where Pocky are dipped in chocolate, Toppo instead are filled with chocolate – a biscuity straw, if you will.
-Pocky are a Japanese product by Glico (if you’ve visited the Dotonbōri area of Osaka, you’ll be privy to the famous Glico man), whereas Toppo are a product of Lotte – a Korean confectionary brand.
+Wherever you’re from, pocky are commonly found in the biscuits or ‘world foods’ aisles of your local supermarket.
+These long chocolate-covered biscuits are very tasty, and come in many-a-flavour!
+Toppo are similar, but where Pocky are dipped in chocolate, Toppo instead are filled with chocolate – like a biscuity straw, if you will.
+Pocky is a Japanese product by Glico (if you’ve visited the Dotonbōri area of Osaka, you’ll be privy to the famous Glico man), whereas Toppo are a product of Lotte – a Korean confectionary brand.
 Both are favourite party snacks if you’re hoping to impress new friends.

 Takenoko-no-sato/Kinoko-no-yama – たけのこ / きのこ